gear-genomics/terms-of-use/terms.md

 ## Data retention

 The submitted data and the Contents provided to you are saved on the server for up to a maximum of 24 hours.
-After expiration of these period, the submitted information and the Contents are deleted.
+After expiration of this period, the submitted information and the Contents are deleted.

 ## Cookies and Privacy Disclaimer